gjwgit/rattleng/installers/README.md

-# RattleNG Installers
+# Rattle Installers

-The RattleNG front-end is implemented in [Flutter](https://flutter.dev/) with the back-end implemented in [R](https://r-project.org/).
+The Rattle front-end is implemented in [Flutter](https://flutter.dev/) with the back-end implemented in [R](https://r-project.org/).